At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 We have two aid stations.
 Our aid stations will put a smile on your face and refuel you in your lowest moments of the ride.

 The primary aid station (Aid1) is at the intersection of NW Forest roads 5480 and 5483, (right near where NW-5480 crosses the Palouse to Cascades trail.)
-Velox riders will pass Aid1 twice, and Fortis and Maximus riders will pass Aid1 3 times.
+Velox, Fortis & Maximus riders will pass Aid1 twice.
 Primus riders won’t pass either aid station.

 - Food, water, lots of other goodies